But before I can get to that two-parter, I have to slog through this two-parter.

 Doctor: "I'll have the TARDIS set for every Earth news feed."

 And it would solve a problem that the Doctor’s about to have.
 Maybe the Doctor had a phase where he streamed Netflix in the TARDIS instead of watching standard channels?
+No wonder he seems to be in a bit of a mood.
+Netflix didn't support streaming in 2005.

 Apparently, the panic is worldwide.
 The President of the United States is even going to address the nation.